-14.12.2 Tell the school if their child has a medical condition.
+14.12.2 Tell the school if their child has a medical condition or if something changes in terms of their child's condition, medical history or medication.

 14.12.3 Ensure the school has a complete and up-to-date Healthcare plan for their child.